-A variety of things -- including overuse, a common cold, a serious virus, or allergies – can cause a sore throat.
-Another culprit, especially in children and young adults, is the bacteria that creates strep throat.
-Streptococcus A bacterium is the formal name.
+Lots of things can cause a sore through.
+One cause, especially in children and young adults, is the bacteria that creates strep throat.
+Streptococcus pyogenes (group A Streptococcus) is the formal name of the bacterium.

-When you have strep, you’ll usually find that your throat is quite raw and it really hurts to swallow.
-You’ll find that it comes on very fast, not gradually like many other kinds of sore throats.
+When you have strep, you’ll usually find that your throat is raw and it hurts to swallow.
+Your sore throat, if it’s caused by strep, will come on very fast, not gradually like many other kinds of sore throats.
 Other symptoms often include:

-- Red and swollen tonsils (two round lumps in the back of your throat; they are types of lymph nodes).
-You may also see white patches on them or elsewhere in your throat.
+Red and swollen tonsils (two round lumps in the back of your throat -- you may also see white patches on them or elsewhere in your throat)

-You might also see a red, sandpaper-like rash on your neck, underarm, or groin, shortly after symptoms begin.
+You might also see a red, sandpaper-like rash that starts in the face and neck area and then spreads to the rest of the body.
 This could be a sign of scarlet fever.
 You should call your doctor if you or a child in your care show any symptoms of strep or you see this rash.

 What Strep Throat Isn’t